 The executive director of the medical board in Texas told USA Today that the Phillips case took “longer than normal” but followed the laws governing the procedure for dealing with allegations of medical misconduct.

 While we don’t imagine that explanation is sufficient for the family of Jennifer Chaney, it is not a lie.
 The process is long on time, short on resources and not focused on protecting patients, the article clearly illustrates.
 How does it work, exactly?
-In the near future, we will examine that in the second of this two-part analysis by Oshman & Mirisola.
+In the near future, we will examine that in the second of this two-part analysis by The Oshman Firm.

 The short answer?
 Not well.

 We will also address another question – one with an answer much more vague.
 If the problem lies in the process itself, what is being done to fix the process?